-As is the case with the proposed retail to residential changes (paragraph 8 above) we consider that it may be difficult to define what is meant by "building work connected with the change of use".
+As is the case with the proposed retail to residential changes (paragraph 9 above) it is considered that it may be difficult to define what is meant by "building work connected with the change of use".
 This is likely to be more of an issue with nurseries as (unlike the proposed rights for A1/A2 uses to change to housing) there is apparently no upper size limit proposed and building works might need to be more extensive.
-We would urge the government to clarify this if it is decided to proceed with the proposal.
+The government should clarify this if it is decided to proceed with the proposal.

-12. Proposal: To introduced a permitted development right to change the use of agricultural buildings to children's nurseries (as above) and state funded schools, subject to prior approval checks on noise, contamination and highway and transportation impacts, and subject to an upper size limit of 500 sq.m.
+13. Proposal: To introduced a permitted development right to change the use of agricultural buildings to children's nurseries (as above) and state funded schools, subject to prior approval checks on noise, contamination and highway and transportation impacts, and subject to an upper size limit of 500 sq.m.
 Building work associated with the change of use would also become permitted development.

-Comment: Officers do not propose to respond in detail on this proposal as it would not directly affect Norwich as a predominantly urban authority.
-However we consider that to introduce a permitted development right to change the use of agricultural buildings to state funded schools and nurseries in addition to the uses already allowed through the 2013 Order would tend to encourage an unsustainable pattern of development and increase the need to travel by car, contrary to the advice in the NPPF.
-We also consider it anomalous that there should be an upper size limit on the conversion of agricultural buildings to nurseries but none on conversion of commercial buildings to the same use.
+Comment: A detailed response is not proposed in this instance as it would not directly affect Norwich as a predominantly urban authority.
+However it is considered that to introduce a permitted development right to change the use of agricultural buildings to state funded schools and nurseries in addition to the uses already allowed through the 2013 Order would tend to encourage an unsustainable pattern of development and increase the need to travel by car, contrary to the advice in the NPPF.
+It is also considered anomalous that there should be an upper size limit on the conversion of agricultural buildings to nurseries but none on conversion of commercial buildings to the same use.

-Requests for additional restrictions on the change of use of certain premises
+Proposal under the Sustainable Communities Act 2007 for further restrictions on the loss or change of use of pubs